fzwirb/Pong/README.md

 # Main
-Personal project to complete over winter break.
-Completed using javax.swing
+Pong clone in made in Java using javax.swing

 12/15 - start date